 - Hold off on posting statements or photos.

 - You may accidentally admit fault if you tell the story of your accident.
 Even the slightest misphrase can influence your case.

 - You should ask that your friends and family do not post any photos of or with you.

 - Your emotional suffering may be a large component of your personal injury case.
 If you post too frequently, you may seem emotionally unchanged.
 Also, if you reassure your friends and family that you are doing well, you are also giving the defense access to this information, which can be used to their benefit.

-If you were injured because of another’s negligence, you may be qualified to obtain compensation for your injuries.
+If you were injured because of another’s negligence and feel that you have to avoid social media, you may be qualified to obtain compensation for your injuries.
 Do not hesitate to reach out to our firm today to learn more about your next steps with your claim.
 Our experienced Tyler, TX personal injury attorney is committed to ensuring you obtain the compensation you deserve.
 We are just one call away.